 “I’m working with all of the animals I saw on TV as a kid.
 I’m getting to do everything I saw as a kid, and I’m getting to do it out here.”

-Responsibilities: Help with the daily care of all reptiles, feed and clean up and monitor them behind the scenes
+Responsibilities: Help with the daily care of all animals, feed and clean up and monitor them behind the scenes

 Matt grew up fascinated by animals and each summer begging his mom to bring him out to Reptile Gardens to look at the animals.
 While coming out to Reptile Gardens and watching shows on TV, he realized this was his dream job, and lucky for him, he was able to land that dream job.